dxxxxy/EssentialCosmeticsUnlocker/README.md

 ## Features
 - Efficient, single class and light-weight thanks to mixin.
-- Unlocks ALL cosmetics and emojis (including developer).
+- Unlocks ALL cosmetics and emotes (including developer).
 - Universally compatible with any version (view [Compatibility](#compatibility) table).
 - Saves equipped cosmetics to config file located in your `LocalAppData`.
 - Loads equipped cosmetics from config file when you toggle the `Hide/Show My Cosmetics` button.